 Taken together, our findings argue in favour of confronting the excessive fiscal imbalances in three southern EMU countries that have been hit by the recent sovereign debt crisis: Italy, Greece, and Spain, although they still register low rates of economic growth.
 The empirical evidence suggests that an increase in the level of public indebtedness, which might be accompanied by a relaxation of austerity programs, may not boost economic growth, but increase its decline.
-Nevertheless, even though we do agree that it is imperative to lower public debt over time, we also think that European policymakers need to be aware of the negative short-run effects of fiscal adjustments (see Cotarelli and Jaramillo, 2012) on growth prospects.
+Given the importance of these policy implications, further research is required to better understand and quantify the effect of public debt on economic growth.